jzhao0802/palab/bivariate_stats_num.md

   * _Max outcome_ : Maximum value of the outcome variable when categorical variable level is X.

 * For categorical variables produce stats on the relative risk.
 In this case, the first level of the categorical will be assumed to the baseline level and all other levels (including the first level) will be considered relative to this baseline.
-Each relative risk level below ends in "_\__X_".
+Each relative risk level below ends in "_X_".
 This means that it should be calculated for each level of the outcome variable, and the name of the stat should be suffixed with that level value.
 Note that for the relative risk at level 1 - the value will always be 1 as it is computed as the mean of the outcome variable with the categorical variables is level 1 divided by itself.
 The output should be saved in `RR_stats_y_num_x_cat.csv` where each row is a categorical variable with following columns:
-    * _Variable_: Name of categorical variable
+  * _Variable_: Name of the categorical variable.
+  * _Level_: The value of the level in that variable.
   * _Relative risk level X_: mean of the outcome variable when the categorical variable is level X divided by the the mean of the outcome variable for the first level of the categorical variable.

 * For numerical variables produce the following statistics where deciles are computed by mass (as opposed to by range) in `bivar_stats_y_num_x_num.csv` where each row represents a single numerical variable with following columns:
   * _Variable_: Name of the numerical variable.